Brand Logo

 Treatment:

-• Partial Hepatectomy: In this, a part of the liver is removed which is mostly affected by the tumor or cancer along with the surrounding tissues.
+• Partial Hepatectomy: Removes the portion of the liver affected by the tumor along with surrounding tissue.

 Bhagwan Mahaveer cancer hospital and research center have one of the best cancer hospitals in Jaipur famous for its liver cancer treatmentWe have a team of the best Liver cancer specialists in Jaipur who are always available in case of any emergency or query.
 For any cancer-related query contact us for expert assistance.